Why I'm worried.

 What I am saying.

-This is a real test of the systemCalling it normal partisan fighting is itself a choice.
+This is a real test of the systemSaying it's just regular politics is itself a choice.
 I think it's the wrong one.
+It misses what's actually happening.

-"Every President tests limits" is a dodgeIt blurs what's specific about this administration.
-And it takes pressure off the unwritten rules that only survive when people insist on them.
+"Every President pushes the limits" is a dodgeIt treats this administration like every other one.
+It isn't.
+And it takes the pressure off the unwritten rules that hold the system together.
+Those rules only work when people speak up about them.

 On disagreement